Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: More Results

-\paragraph{Reasoning Ability Acquired by CoT Cannot Solve MIS Problems.} We test training-free approaches such as Chain-of-Thought (CoT) reasoning under two different settings.
-The first setting, Vanilla CoT, involves appending the generic prompt "Think it step by step." after the question.
-The second setting, Customized CoT, is tailored for visual reasoning tasks as described in Section~\ref{sec:misbench_pipeline}.
-Here, we decompose the reasoning process into two steps: first identifying the content in the images and then analyzing the information in conjunction with the instructions.
-For this setting, we append the prompt "Think it in two steps: first, recognize the image; then, answer the question." after the question.
-Results in Table \ref{tab:more_mis} indicate that even with prompts designed to encourage step-by-step reasoning (Vanilla CoT) or task-specific logical reasoning (Customized CoT), the models fail to improve their safety performance on the MIS test set.
+Results in Table \ref{tab:more_mis} indicate that even with prompts designed to encourage step-by-step reasoning (\textbf{Vanilla CoT}) or task-specific logical reasoning (\textbf{Customized CoT}), the models fail to improve their safety performance on the MIS test set.
+Even with the safety-awareness reasoning prompt (\textbf{Customized Safety CoT}), the model can only reduce ASR to around 70\%, which limits its deployment in safety-critical scenarios.
 We attribute this to the limitation of training-free CoT methods, which rely solely on the intrinsic knowledge of the VLM’s language backbone for reasoning, without enhancing the model’s visual understanding or visual reasoning logic.
 As shown Table \ref{tab:more_mis}, the performance of Vanilla CoT demonstrates that, without sufficient safety-related visual reasoning capabilities, excessive reasoning may lead the model to provide more detailed responses to harmful inputs due to its inability to detect unsafe intent.

 \paragraph{Existing Fine-Tuning Methods Show Limited Performance on MIS Test.} As shown in Table \ref{tab:more_mis}, compared to our MIRage, existing methods, particularly Textual SFT, perform poorly on Qwen2-VL-7B.
 Even though we reconstructed VLGuard with labels incorporating some reasoning, the RSR metric indicates that overly simplistic input data limits the performance improvement of VLGuard-R.